Why empathy isn’t the magic key to great leadership (and what to do instead)

 If you spend the time to do this it means you have reflected on these ideas, internalised them and hopefully started practicing them.

-Let that be the our aspiration, irrespective of our definitions: to express appreciation and care for each other.
+Let that be our aspiration, to express appreciation and care for each other.

 — — — — —